mvitgpt/Mental-Arithmetic-Quiz/README.md

 + When the levelTitle.innerHTML was added to the event listener, the page goes blank each time the level is cliked from the select level page.
 Google Search and [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event) helped figure this out.

 ### Solution:
    + This was resolved by using :

    addEventListener('DOMContentLoaded', () => {});

+When checking to see that all the button work correctly, I realised, the Home button when clicked from the Quiz Rules page,  will go to the home page as normal.
+However, if the name input is still displayed when the Next Button is clicked, it opens the Quiz Rules Page while the Home page is still open.

+### Solution:
+   + This was resolved by using :

 ## UnKnown Bugs